TDarkShadow/iheartnewvegas/main.md

 - 🆕 (Visuals) **Strip Lighting Overhaul LSO Patch**
 - 🆕 (LOD Resources) **Better Strip View More Subtle New Vegas Light Pollution Patch**
 - 🆕 (LOD Resources) **Mormon Fort Region Fix**
-- ⚠️ (Mod keybindings) Added new ammo switch hotkey.
-- ⚠️ (Patches, NVSE) Updated **lStewieAl's Tweaks Custom INI**.
-Items you buy no longer have a minimum value of 1 cap.
-This led to unreasonable scenarios, such as an ammo case having the same value as a complete bullet of the same type.
-- ⚠️ (Overhauls, Balance) Updated **Miscellaneous Tweaks ESP Replacer**.
-Feral Ghoul Reavers have had their HP and melee damage tweaks reverted to vanilla.
-Qolore is only human, after all.
-- ⚠️ (LOD Resources) Updated **FNV RWL All DLC - Worldspace Patch** (formerly **Strip Lights AIO Patch**).
-- ⚠️ (LOD Resources) Moved many visual mods to this section since they require LOD generation to work as intended.
-- ⚠️ (Generating LOD) Expanded LOD generation instructions, bypassing a bug with the Lucky 38 vanishing from the Old Mormon Fort worldspace.
 </details>

 <details>